SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

 Parameters:
 - `{on,off}`: Turn AP advertising on or off for ESL Demo in EFR Connect mobile app.

+_Note: You can obtain the current status of the demo mode by omitting the choice._

 #### script
      Record or execute commands from an input file.